 Second, if posting every couple days is working, do MORE of it!
 Post every day.
 Post twice a day.
 Post 10 times a day!
 Too much?
-Ask Grant Cardone, net worth of over 350 million if it’s too much, he post dozens of times a day.
-Or Gary Vaynerchuk, multi-millionaire, who post countless times a day.
+Ask Grant Cardone, net worth of over 350 million if it’s too much; he posts dozens of times a day.
+Or Gary Vaynerchuk, multi-millionaire, who posts countless times a day.

-If your post are relevant and not salesly/spamy, you can post as much as you want.
+If your posts are relevant and not salesy/spamy, you can post as much as you want.

 Third, expand that reach across multiple platforms.
-YouTube, Instagram, Music.ly, Snap, Twitter, etc.
+YouTube, Instagram, Music.ly, Snapchat, Twitter, etc.

 Fourth, run small, tiny little boost campaigns.
-If one of your post is doing substantially better than the rest organically, give it a small, twenty buck boost and watch what happens.
+If one of your posts is doing substantially better than the rest organically, give it a small, twenty buck boost and watch what happens.

 Fifth, work that invite button.
-Many people who “like” your images, especially on boosted post, aren’t actually “fans” of your page.
-Click the likes, it’ll give you a list of everyone who “liked” it, then on the right it’ll say “invite” if they don’t like your page, CLICK THAT BUTTON!
+Many people who “like” your images, especially on boosted posts, aren’t actually “fans” of your page.
+Click the likes, it’ll give you a list of everyone who “liked” it, then on the right it’ll say “invite” if they don’t like your page.
+CLICK THAT BUTTON!
 Then, they’ll get a little notification of the invite to like your page, and bam, growth!